 While I wouldn’t list Norway as one of the most dog-friendly countries in Europe, it’s still a wonderful destination to visit with your dog.
 And with its spectacular scenery, especially during the short summer months, it can make for a great summer road trip with your pup.
 Read on to find out what it’s like to travel in Norway with a dog.

 Travelling to Norway with a Dog

 Norway is one of the countries in Europe that requires your dog to have a worming treatment done before arrival.
 This echinococcosis worming treatment needs to be done by a vet between 24 hours and 5 days of crossing the border, and recorded in your dog’s pet passport.
-The one exception is if you are directly travelling from Finland, Ireland, Malta or the UK, which also require the same treatment.
+The one exception is if you are directly travelling from Finland, Ireland, Malta or Northern Ireland, which also require the same treatment.